Time for Inclusive Education: 2018: Success

-The campaign achieved its aims in November 2018, when The Scottish Government announced that it had accepted the recommendations of the Working Group in full and would be embedding LGBT themes across the national curriculum.
+The campaign achieved its aims in November 2018, when the Scottish Government announced that it had accepted the recommendations of the Working Group in full and would be embedding LGBT themes across the national curriculum.
 The policy will apply to all public schools.
 TIE welcomed the news, claiming that the "destructive legacy" of Section 28 had been ended.

 The Scottish Government claimed that the changes were a "world first" and confirmed that the new curricular content would be nationally implemented by 2021.
+That year, the Scottish Government launched its national platform lgbteducation.scot which hosts curriculum resources, professional learning, and guidance for teachers.
+It is managed by TIE and endorsed by various education stakeholders.
+In 2024, national guidance for schools on the delivery of LGBT inclusive education was published by the Scottish Government.